-Like what you’re hearing?
+Like what you’re hearing so far?
 Here are a few websites where you can find virtual assistant jobs:

-In addition to the job sites, you might also want to check out the Facebook groups for remote workers and digital nomads.
-There are a ton of digital nomad facebook groups out there (ie: Digital Nomads Around the World, Digital Nomads Medellin, Chiang Mai Digital Nomads, to name a few), which are filled with remote workers and entrepreneurs who might be on the lookout for a virtual assistant.
+You might also want to check out the Facebook groups for remote workers and digital nomads (like Digital Nomads Around the World, Digital Nomads Medellin, Chiang Mai Digital Nomads etc), which are filled with remote workers and entrepreneurs who might be on the lookout for a virtual assistant.

 You could try doing a search in these groups for “virtual assistant” to see if anyone’s hiring…or post in the group and explain what you’re offering.

 A customer service representative helps customers over the phone, via chat or email.
-They need to answer questions; respond promptly to complaints; manage calls; and assist with orders, billing, cancellations and the like.
+They answer questions; respond to complaints; manage calls; and assist with orders, billing, cancellations and the like.

-If you’re a people-person, patient and able to keep your cool when dealing with angry, frustrated customers, then this job could be a good fit for you.
+If you’re a people-person, patient and able to keep your cool when dealing with customers that are flying off the handle (props to you), then this job could be perfect for you.

 Weworkremotely.com posts a ton of customer support jobs.
 You could also check out other remote job sites, like Flexjobs and remotive.io.
 Or fill out an application with staffing companies, like Liveops and Arise.

 A proofreader reviews content and checks for grammatical, spelling, punctuation, and formatting errors.
-Unlike editors, proofreaders don’t focus on writing quality at all.
+Unlike editors, proofreaders don’t focus on writing quality.

-Proofreading requires an especially keen eye for detail, a high level of written English (or whatever language you’re working in), and the ability to stay focused for long periods of time.
+Proofreading requires a keen eye for detail, a high level of written English (or whatever language you’re working in), and the ability to stay focused for long periods of time.